Sztafeta: Siły pod ziemią (Minerals under the earth)

 Before World War I, Polish coal mining was divided between three countries.
-Upper Silesia served the German Empire, Zagłębie Dąbrowskie sold its coal to the Ukraine (part of Russian Empire), and the Kraków Coal Basin was part of Austria-Hungary.
+Upper Silesia served the German Empire, Zagłębie Dąbrowskie sold its coal to Ukraine (part of the Russian Empire at the time), and the Kraków Coal Basin was part of Austria-Hungary.
 Altogether, in 1914, 40 million tons of coal were excavated in the divided Polish lands.
 After the war, however, Polish coal lost its markets.
 Production remained high, still at 40 million tons, while demand in the newly created Second Polish Republic was some 18 million tons.
 The only solution was to export Polish coal, but by 1925, Poland exported only .5 million tons a year: "The coal strike in England came in 1926, at the best possible time for Poland, but we had no means to transport our coal to Scandinavia, which had been main market of British coal.
 Gdynia was not ready yet, the Free City of Danzig was out of question, and the Polish Coal Trunk-Line was not completed (...)
 So, a Polish David was facing a British Goliath" (pages 208–211).

 To reach the lucrative Scandinavian markets, Polish merchants travelled north, trying to convince the Scandinavians to purchase Polish coal.
 Furthermore, after the general strike had ended in the United Kingdom, the British wanted to return to Scandinavia with their coal.
 In 1931, Great Britain dropped the gold standard, which resulted in lower export prices for their products.
 In response, the Polish government opened a special offset fund, valued at 5 million zlotys.
 Both sides decided to enter negotiations, which took place simultaneously at Warsaw and London.
 Finally, a treaty was signed in 1934, with further changes in 1937 (pages 211–216).

 Wańkowicz himself went to Giszowiec, a district of Katowice, to see with his own eyes the process of coal mining.
 Together with the manager of a local coal mine, engineer Michejda, he went 400 meters underground: "I will never let my wife enter a coal mine, says one of the engineers.
 You never know what may happen at any moment (...)
 There are many dangers at a coal mine.
 Apart from rock burst, there is water and natural gas.
 Therefore, managers of the mine are in constant struggle with these elements (...)
 I am leaving industrial Upper Silesia, driving my car towards Cieszyn.
 Behind me stays a Polyphemus of the Polish lands.
 East of it, a new center of power is being built – the Central Industrial Area (pages 216–224).